 Tax included.
 Shipping calculated at checkout.

-- Light watering He likes to dry out a little between waterings.
-Give him a drink whenever the top two inches of soil feel dry.
+- Light watering This plant likes to dry out a little between waterings.
+Give it a drink whenever the top two inches of soil feel dry.

-- Medium light He’ll be ok in a semi-shaded spot, but he’ll grow much better somewhere that gets lots of light but not direct sun.
+- Medium light It’ll be ok in a semi-shaded spot, but will grow much better somewhere that gets lots of light but not direct sun.

-- Humidity He likes a moist atmosphere.
-He’ll appreciate misting every few days, especially when the central heating is on.
+- Humidity This plant likes a moist atmosphere.
+It’ll appreciate misting every few days, especially when the central heating is on.

 - Those majestic leaves can get dusty.
-Dust make it harder for him to absorb light, so give his leaves a gentle wipe if they look grubby.
+Dust make it harder for it to absorb light, so give its leaves a gentle wipe if they look grubby.